Cradled by Grace—Introduction

 1. Introduction

 I became a first-time mom at 31.
-My husband Ivan and I had been married for a few years.
+My husband, Ivan, and I had been married for a few years.
 We had established careers and leadership roles in church.
 We had faith, love and peace in our home.
 We thought we were ready.

-While I was pregnant, I read several books about pregnancy and birth so that I could understand what was happening to my body and prepare for labour and delivery.
+While I was pregnant, I read several books about pregnancy and birth so I could understand what was happening to my body and prepare for labour and delivery.
 I even gave Ivan a humorous book about the husband’s role.

-In my anguish, I wondered: Does God see me and understand what I’m going through?
+In my anguish, I wondered, does God see me and understand what I’m going through?
 I knew I couldn’t be the only first-time mom who wrestled with this question.
 I wanted to find comfort and refuge in Scripture, but I didn’t know where to look.
-My online search came up empty–I couldn't find any Christian resources specifically for first-time moms.
+My online search came up empty—I couldn't find any Christian resources specifically for first-time moms.

 I didn’t grow up going to church.
 I became an atheist in high school.
 As a new believer at 25, I spent more time serving than I did reading Scripture.
 Becoming a mom made me realize how much I needed God and how little I knew His Word.

-A few years later, when my children were no longer babies, God called me to write the book I had desperately wanted to read back then.
+A few years later, when my children were no longer babies, God called me to write the book I desperately wanted to read back then.
 What started as scribbles in a notebook eventually became the resource you have in your hands.

 I don’t talk too much about my husband in this book.
-Ivan is a man of deep faith, a wonderful husband and devoted father.
+Ivan is a man of deep faith, a wonderful husband and a devoted father.
 I love him so much, but I can't pretend to understand what it was like for Ivan to become a first-time dad.
 We often joke that he should write a book about it.
 Maybe he will now.

-As a first-time mom, I know you’ve got plenty of books and people in your life willing and able to share how-to’s and guidance for motherhood.
-Cradled by Grace will not be joining that chorus.
+As a first-time mom, you’ve got plenty of books and people in your life willing and able to share how-to’s and guidance for motherhood.
+Instead of adding to that chorus, Cradled by Grace seeks to offer more than advice by speaking directly to your first-time mom’s heart in deep and profound ways.
+May every chapter bring you closer and closer to the truth that God loves you.

 I’m glad we’re on this motherhood journey together.